Student Issues / Attending College

 Why You Should Strive To Be On The Dean's List

-Nearly every community college and university across the country includes a Dean's List, a roster of students who have performed particularly well during the previous semester or school year.
-The Dean's List has traditionally been a prestigious honor for which to strive during your years of higher education because it demonstrates a commitment to academic excellence and the ability to rise to the workload, however heavy it might become.
-Whether you are just entering the hallowed halls of academia or are currently working through your degree program, we have a list of reasons to strive for the dean's list and tips to help you get there.
+• Whether you are just entering the hallowed halls of academia or are currently working through your degree program, we have a list of reasons to strive for the dean's list and tips to help you get there.

 What is the Dean's List?

 According to Wikipedia, the Dean's List is "a category of students in a college or university who achieve high grades during their stay in an academic term or academic year."
-The term is primarily used in North America, but some European institutions also offer a Dean's List.
+The term is primarily used in North America, but some European institutions offer a Dean's List.

-Requirements for making the Dean's List vary from institution to institution, but most mandate a specific number of course hours to be taken and a set GPA to be maintained during the term or school year.
-It is important to inquire with the advisement center or your academic counselor regarding the specific requirements for the Dean's List at your college.
+• Requirements for making the Dean's List vary from institution to institution, but most mandate a specific number of course hours to be taken and a set GPA to be maintained during the term or school year.

 This video offers six tips for getting on and staying on the Dean's List.